MakeSchool-Tutorials/We-Sell-Shoes/P08-Testimonials-Part-2/content.md

 # Onward

-The next session will give us a bit of a break, as we will just be adding in a thid subscribe section.
+The next session will give us a bit of a break, as we will just be adding in a third subscribe section.